abasile1-tech/flash-card-application/README.md

 - and set up your mongodb to use that url.
 - Once those are updated **cd** into the client and run `npm run build`.
 Then run `npm run serve` to run the client.
 Then open a new terminal tab and **cd** to the server folder and run `npm run dev`.
 Open localhost:5000 in web browser.
+- Please note that this project uses Node version 16.20.2 (use nvm, the node version manager to control which version of node you are using).

 ## Jest Testing (Unit Tests)